polterguy/polterguy.github.io/tutorials/database/index.md

 The create slot cannot be given a where condition, but all 3 other slots can, and the syntax is of course the _exact same syntax_ for SQL Server, as it is for MySQL.
-The result of the **[where]** argument above, obviously results in becoming an SQL _"where"_ condition, allowing you to restrict which items the SQL should end up reading/changing/deleting.
+The result of the **[where]** argument above, obviously results in an SQL _"where"_ condition, allowing you to restrict which items the SQL should end up reading/changing/deleting.

 The first thing you'll need to understand about the where condition, is